winwinashwin/ros-docker-clion/README.md

 # ros-docker-clion

-Yet another workflow merging the Holy Trinity - ROS + Docker + CLion IDE.
+Workflow merging the Holy Trinity - ROS + Docker + CLion IDE.
 Creates a sandbox environment for building and testing ROS projects.

 **But why I hear you ask.
 Here are my reasons:**
 1. I cannot stand VMs